52North/WeatherRoutingTool/docs/source/algorithms/genetic.rst

 The Weather Routing Tool makes use of `pymoo <https://pymoo.org/>`__ as the supporting library for the Genetic algorithm’s implementation.
 The Genetic algorithm
-  - considers weather and constraints and
+  - considers weather conditions,
+  - considers constraints,
-  - can be used for waypoint optimisation as well as combined waypoint and boat speed optimisation (DOF: waypoints and/or speed) and
+  - can be used for waypoint optimisation as well as combined waypoint and boat speed optimisation (degrees of freedom: waypoints and/or speed) and
   - can be used for optimisation of fuel consumption and arrival-time accuracy (objectives: fuel consumption and/or arrival-time accuracy).
 Adding functionality for sole speed optimisation for a fixed route is planned for the near future.

-The Different Run Modes
+Different Run Modes
 -----------------------
-*Degrees of Freedom*
+*Degrees of Freedom (DOF)*

 The DOF can be specified by setting the config variables ``GENETIC_MUTATION_TYPE`` and ``GENETIC_CROSSOVER_TYPE``.